Accessibility

 Facilitetskarta bohus fästning

-For a more detailed description, click on the link to the Accessibility Database.
+For a more detailed description click on the link to the Accessibility Database.

-• On stage, under the sail.
+• On stage, under the seal.

-• At the service house (WC, HWC)
+• At the service building (WC, HWC)

-• The Russian vault, by the pond
+• Ryssvalvet, by the pond

 • The casemates, by the pond